NavjotKaur01/image-dropzone/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-It is simple React counter.
+It is simple Image drag and drop.

 ## Installation: